***Updated on January 19, 2018***

 Many of you have contacted Immigration Equality to ask “what do I do now?”
 Below, you will find our frequently asked DACA questions.
 In addition, we know that some of you may be eligible for other immigration benefits.
-Over the course of the next six months, Immigration Equality will be conducting free legal consultations for LGBTQ or HIV-positive DACA recipients who wish to explore other options.

 I provided the U.S. Citizenship and Immigration Services with my address when I applied for DACA.
 How likely is it that ICE agents are going to come to my home?